tgen/MARS/README.md

-- **The default chromosomes:** If building a new GTF, these are the chromosomes that will be searched in the new GTF for Immunoglobulin genes.
+- **The default chromosomes:** If building a new GTF, these are the chromosomes that will be searched in the new GTF for immunoglobulin genes.
 To edit, simply add, subtract or replace the numbers in line 5 of the USER_DEFAULTS file with the number of the chromosome(s) you want to include.
 Chromosome numbers should be space-separated integers only, with no additional characters.